ReactiveBayes/RxInfer.jl/docs/src/manuals/debugging.md

 # [Debugging](@id user-guide-debugging)

 Addon is a memory that shows the full computation history of the messages and marginals.
 This memory can be used for debugging purposes.
-Two examples are as follows:
+An example is as follows:

-The first example is a homework of a student in a Bayesian machine learning class.
+This example is a homework of a student in a Bayesian machine learning class.
 He tried to make a probabilistic model for a coin toss problem.
 This is his description of the problem:

 In this coin toss example, I assumed four random inputs according to an unfair coin.
 As the coin has only two incomes, I used a Bernoulli distribution as my likelihood.
 The goal of this example is to infer 𝜃 which is the parameter for this distribution.
 I also set a Beta distribution for the 𝜃 parameter and considered the 𝑎 and 𝑏, the parameters for the Beta distributions with some prior knowledge of the coin behavior.